Wealthy Investor Series: Politics, Taxes and Investors' Changing Attitudes

 Investors today are required to pay close attention to events and announcements that come from the government.
 The new tax laws obviously impact investment decisions, and the partisan politics which have such a strong hold on American government can impact the economy as well.

-Spectrem’s new research study – Politics, Taxes and Investors’ Changing Attitudes – surveyed affluent investors about their reaction to the new tax laws and their opinions regarding the political landscape in America.
+Spectrem’s new research study in the Wealthy Investor Series – Politics, Taxes and Investors’ Changing Attitudes – surveyed affluent investors about their reaction to the new tax laws and their opinions regarding the political landscape in America.

 Some key points from the study include: